Carlos Carvalhal

-Carlos Augusto Soares da Costa Faria Carvalhal (/pt/; born 4 December 1965) is a Portuguese former footballer who played as a centre-back, currently a manager.
+Carlos Augusto Soares da Costa Faria Carvalhal (/pt/; born 4 December 1965) is a Portuguese former professional footballer who played as a centre-back.
+He is currently manager of Primeira Liga club Famalicão.

 As a player, he totalled 197 Primeira Liga appearances in service of six clubs, including three stints at Braga and two at Chaves, as well as a single game for Porto.

-In a managerial career of over two decades, Carvalhal led eight teams in Portugal's top flight, including Braga three times, winning the Taça de Portugal in 2021.
+In a managerial career of over two decades, Carvalhal led nine teams in Portugal's top flight, including Braga three times, winning the Taça de Portugal in 2021.
 He reached the same final with Leixões in 2002 and won the Taça da Liga with Vitória de Setúbal in 2008.
 Abroad, he had spells in Greece, Turkey, England, Wales, the United Arab Emirates and Spain.

 Playing career

 Born in Braga, Carvalhal represented mainly his hometown's Braga during his career.
 In the 1987–88 campaign, in one of his three spells at the club, he had one of his best years in the Primeira Liga, appearing in 34 games and only being booked seven times, even though the Minho team could only finish in 11th position.

 Immediately afterwards, Carvalhal joined Porto, but was released after only one year, going on to represent in the following nine seasons – until his retirement at the age of 32 – Beira-Mar, Braga, Tirsense, Chaves and Espinho.